How to recognize a diamond on a ring?

 The water test

-Since the density of diamonds is greater than that of water, they should not float.
+Since diamonds have a higher density than water, they should not float.
 If a stone floats, it is not a real diamond.
-This test can only be performed if the stone is not set in a piece of jewelry, of course.
+This test can only be performed if the stone is not set in jewelry, of course.

 Also read: